Emori-Renan/Taskflow/README.md

 Integrates with `auth-service` to secure endpoints and enforce access control.

 ### 📁 `project-service`
-Allows users to create and manage projects, assign team members, and define roles.
+Acts as the **board engine**, allowing users to create and manage boards (projects), define columns (lists), and assign team members.
-Supports permission-based access to project resources.
+Supports permission-based access, role management, and board-level collaboration.

 ### 🧾 `task-service`
-Provides task creation, assignment, status updates, and time tracking.
+Functions as the **card engine**, managing tasks that live inside project columns.
-Tasks are linked to projects and users, with support for deadlines and priorities.
+Supports task creation, assignment, movement between columns, due dates, labels, and time tracking.

 ### 🔔 `notification-service`
 Handles asynchronous event delivery using SNS/SQS.
-Sends real-time notifications for task updates, project changes, and user mentions.
+Sends real-time notifications for task updates, board changes, and user mentions.

 ### 🌐 `gateway-service`
 Acts as the unified entry point for all services.
 Handles routing, global rate limiting, and JWT validation to secure traffic.

-Together, these services form a cohesive system for managing teams, projects, and tasks with real-time feedback and secure access.
+Together, these services form a cohesive system for managing teams, boards, and tasks with real-time feedback and secure access—just like a modular, backend-powered Trello.

 ---